clarifynl/responsive-pics/README.md

 **ResponsivePics** is a PHP library that enables WordPress theme authors to automatically resize images* in responsive layouts.
 Just upload a high-res image in your media library, and let ResponsivePics take care of the rest.
-Supports art-directed crops, background images and respects aspect ratios.
+Supports art-directed crops, img srcset & sizes Attributes background images and respects aspect ratios.

 ResponsivePics is useful when you have a responsive grid layout (like Bootstrap, but can be any framework) and need images to adapt to responsive designs.
 ResponsivePics automatically resizes and / or crops your uploaded pictures to fit your layouts.